-Scales is committed to ensuring compliance with the general and continuous disclosure obligations contained in the NZX Main Board listing rules (the Listing Rules).
-The company's procedures are designed to ensure disclosure of material information is made to ensure that:
+Scales is committed to ensuring compliance with the general and continuous disclosure obligations contained in the NZX Listing Rules (the Listing Rules).
+The Company's procedures are designed to ensure disclosure of material information is made to ensure that:

 - A fully informed market is maintained through effective communication with NZX, shareholders, investors, analysts, media and other stakeholders; and - All stakeholders have equal and timely access to information about the Company that is factual and presented in an accurate, balanced, meaningful and consistent way.